clamesys/Vehicle-Rental-System/README.md

 🤝 Contribution:
 Contributions to the project are welcome!
 Whether you're fixing a bug, implementing a new feature, or improving the documentation, your efforts are highly appreciated.
 Please refer to our contribution guidelines for more information.

-📝 License:
-This project is licensed under the [Specify Your License] License.
-See the LICENSE file for more details.

 📬 Contact:
 If you have any questions, suggestions, or feedback, feel free to open an issue or reach out to us via email (provide your contact details).